kittykatattack/ga/README.md

 - The GA.js core game engine file can't ever be bigger that 6.5k minified and zipped.
 This makes it suitable for making games for micro game competitions, like [js13k](http://js13kgames.com).
-But, more importantly, this constraint also avoids feature-creep and keeps the engine lean and focused.
+But, more importantly, this constraint also discourages feature-creep and keeps the engine lean and focused.
 - The API has to be fun, intuitive and expressive with as little boilerplate code as possible.
 Game designers should be free to explore their imaginations without tripping over a tangled and messy API.
 Less typing, Less thinking!
 - The source code must be easily readable and comment-rich so that everyone can learn from it.
+It should also be architecturally flat so that anyone can rip it apart and easily drop it into something else.
 - Any special features, like Tiled Editor support, can be added to the plugins.js file, so that game developers can pick and choose  a minimal custom set of components they want for specific games without bloating the core engine.